-- 1. When a buy-in is partially executed and the CCP chooses to defer the rest of the buy-in, the failing counterparty and the CCP are obliged to cancel their original failed instructions and re-instruct the transaction with the amended settlement quantity and amount, but with the original ISD.
-Since a buy-in necessarily indicates that the ISD has passed, the re-instructing party will automatically be charged late matching penalties. - 2.
-When manually splitting (partialling) and/or netting-off settlement transactions, existing transactions must be cancelled.
+- 2. When manually splitting (partialling) and/or netting-off settlement transactions, existing transactions must be cancelled.
 At the earliest, these actions can be done on ISD, but they often occur days after ISD.
 As the ISD of these transactions does not change, late matching penalties will unjustifiably be charged. - 3.
-When buyer protection is enacted on part of a settlement undergoing an elective corporate action, the existing settlement instruction has to be cancelled and re-instructed according to the buyer's decision.
+When buyer protection is enacted on part of a settlement undergoing an elective corporate action, the existing settlement instruction has to be cancelled and reinstructed according to the buyer's decision.
 As corporate actions typically take multiple days to process, the re-instruction may also occur after ISD, thus incurring unjustified late matching penalties.

-As the first case is explicitly considered in the regulation (Articles 16(3) third subparagraph in conjunction with Article 23 and 27(2) SDR), CSDs should provide an appropriate solution.
+As the first case is considered in the regulation (Articles 16(3) third subparagraph in conjunction with Article 23 and 27(2) SDR), CSDs should provide an appropriate solution.
 EACH is aware of a change request in T2S geared at alleviating this issue: a new indicator (BSSP) is being developed to denote a re-instruction arising from a partial buy-in, exempting that transaction from late matching penalties.